amilkysky/fullstack-app-exercise/README.md

 * Check Webpack for errors
 * Check matching brackets and curly braces / scope
 * Insert console.logs where inputs / outputs occur
+* Use React Dev Tools to troubleshoot on client side